farirpgs/fari-app/lib/srds/fate-core.md

 If you fail that roll, whatever was impeding you keeps you from moving.
 If you tie, you get to move, but your opponent takes a temporary advantage of some kind.
 If you succeed, you move without consequence.
 If you succeed with style, you can claim a boost in addition to your movement.

-{example}

-In our continuing warehouse conflict, Cynere wants to go after one of Og’s thugs, who has started shooting arrows down from the second floor.
+> In our continuing warehouse conflict, Cynere wants to go after one of Og’s thugs, who has started shooting arrows down from the second floor.
 That requires her to cross one zone to get to the access ladder for the second floor, and then climb it, making her opponent two zones away.
+>

-She’s currently mixing it up with a thug herself, whose Fight is at Fair (+2).
+> She’s currently mixing it up with a thug herself, whose Fight is at Fair (+2).
+>

-Lily tells Amanda her intent, and Amanda says, “Okay, the thug you’re fighting is going to try and keep you from getting away, so he’s going to provide active opposition.”
+> Lily tells Amanda her intent, and Amanda says, “Okay, the thug you’re fighting is going to try and keep you from getting away, so he’s going to provide active opposition.”
+>

-Cynere’s Athletics is Great (+4).
+> Cynere’s Athletics is Great (+4).
 She rolls and gets +0, for a Great result.
 The thug rolls his opposition, and rolls –1, for a result of Average (+1).
 That gives Cynere three shifts, and a success with style.
+>

-Lily and Amanda describe Cynere faking out the thug, vaulting over a crate, and taking the ladder two rungs at a time to get up top.
+> Lily and Amanda describe Cynere faking out the thug, vaulting over a crate, and taking the ladder two rungs at a time to get up top.
 She takes a boost, which she calls Momentum.
+>

-The thug up top swallows hard, bringing his crossbow to bear...
+> The thug up top swallows hard, bringing his crossbow to bear...

-#### Advantages In A Conflict
+### Advantages In A Conflict

 Remember that aspects you create as advantages follow all the rules for situation aspects—the GM can use them to justify overcome actions, they last until they’re made irrelevant or the scene is over, and in some cases they represent as much a threat to you as an opponent.

 When you create an advantage in a conflict, think about how long you want that aspect to stick around and whom you want to have access to it.
 It’s difficult for anyone besides you and your friends to justify using an advantage you stick to a character, but it’s also easier to justify getting rid of it—one overcome action could undo it.
 It’s harder to justify getting rid of an aspect on the environment (seriously, who is going to move that Huge Bookcase you just knocked over?), but anyone in the scene could potentially find a reason to take advantage of it.

-##### Cover Fire And Other Impositions
+> #### Cover Fire And Other Impositions
+>

-When you’re trying to prevent someone else from getting attacked, the main way to do it is by creating an advantage.
+> When you’re trying to prevent someone else from getting attacked, the main way to do it is by creating an advantage.
 You can pass your buddy the invocation and make it harder to hit them.
+>

-You could also put yourself directly between the attack and the intended target, such that the bad guy has to get through you to get to your buddy.
+> You could also put yourself directly between the attack and the intended target, such that the bad guy has to get through you to get to your buddy.
 Then you’re just defending as normal and taking the stress and consequences yourself.
+>

-If you want to defend other people without directly interposing yourself between them and the attack, you’ll need a stunt.
+> If you want to defend other people without directly interposing yourself between them and the attack, you’ll need a stunt.

 In terms of options for advantages, the sky’s the limit.
 Pretty much any situational modifier you can think of can be expressed as an advantage.
 If you’re stuck for an idea, here are some examples: